domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 It from bit. --John Archibald Wheeler, American Physicist

+Probability, like time, is a concept invented by humans, and humans have to bear the responsibility for the obscurities that attend it. --John Archibald Wheeler, American Physicist

 Eppur si muove.
 (And yet it moves.) --Galileo Galilei, Astronomer

 Veritas est adaequatio rei et intellectus.
 (Truth is the equation [or adequation] of things and intellect). --Thomas Aquinas, Priest